UKHomeOffice/application-container-platform/developer-docs/README.md

 ## Artifactory

 Is a software repository we use to store our private images.
-To [access the Home Office Artifactory](https://artifactory.digital.homeoffice.gov.uk/artifactory/webapp/#/artifacts/browse/tree/General/docker), you will need to be connected to [the Home Office VPN](https://github.com/UKHomeOffice/hosting-platform/blob/master/developer-docs/dev_setup.md).
-You will also need to login with your Office365 account.
+To [access the Home Office Artifactory](https://artifactory.digital.homeoffice.gov.uk/artifactory/webapp/#/artifacts/browse/tree/General/docker), you will need to login with your Office365 account.